ajitsrawat/COUNTER/commands_readMe.txt

 Docker Commands:
 1) To build docker image
               docker build -t test .
-Note: -t is for tag and "test" is image name
+Note: -t is for tag and "test" is image name.
+Default Dockerfile is used.
+In case of other Dockerfile is used, use

+docker build -f "FileName" -t test

 2) to list docker images:
               docker image ls